 After recording $\bm{\rho}_1$ to $\bm{\rho}_{m_{1}}$, we put together these vectors and get a matrix $P$ as \eqref{eq2}.

 The second step is to model each row of the matrix $P$ over $\bm{d}_1$ samples.
-To perform modeling, $m_{0}$ KRLS models are used, shown in Figure~\ref{2D_Alpha}, for the reason that the dimension of the output is $m_{0} \times 1$.
-Accordingly the corresponding weight $\xi$ recorded with dimension $m_{1} \times m_{0}$.
-This is the end of training process.
+To perform modeling, $m_{0}$ KRLS models are used as shown in Figure~\ref{2D_Alpha}.
+Therefore, the dimension of the output is $m_{0} \times 1$.
+Accordingly, the corresponding weight $\xi$ recorded with dimension $m_{1} \times m_{0}$.
+This is the end of the training process.

-The next step is to validate the model using a validation data set.
+The next step is to validate the model using a validation dataset.
 At the validation sample $j$ of $\bm{d}_1$ we can estimate $ \Im_{j}$ by \eqref{eq3}.

 where $ k_{H1} $ is the kernel function which is assumed to be Gaussian with the standard deviation $\sigma_{H1}$.
-Then by using \eqref{eq4} and \eqref{eq5} we can estimate $\bm{\rho}_j$, and $P$ respectively.
+Then, by using \eqref{eq4} and \eqref{eq5}, we can estimate $\bm{\rho}_j$ and $P$, respectively.

-Then, at the validation sample $s$ of $\bm{x}$ we can calculate $\wp_{s}$ by using \eqref{eq6}.
+Then, at the validation sample $s$ of $\bm{x}$, we can calculate $\wp_{s}$ by using \eqref{eq6}.

 where $ k_{I} $ is the kernel function which is assumed to be Gaussian with the standard deviation $\sigma_{I}$.
 In consequence, we can estimate the function $f(\bm{x},\bm{d}_1) $ at any validation sample by \eqref{eq7}.